gmifflen/GabesSpreadsheetProcessor/README.md

 # Gabe's Spreadsheet Processor

-This application provides a simple graphical user interface for editing spreadsheet files.
-It allows you to remove specific columns from one or multiple files at once.
+Gabe's Spreadsheet Processor, a Python application for processing spreadsheet files.
+It provides a user-friendly interface to browse and select spreadsheet files, preview data, and process files by removing specified columns.

 ![alt text](https://github.com/gmifflen/GabesSpreadsheetProcessor/blob/main/sc.png?raw=true)

+## Key Features
+- Browse and select multiple spreadsheet files (supported file types: .xlsx, .csv, .ods)
+- Preview data from the selected files
+- Specify columns to remove from the files
+- Process the selected files by removing the specified columns
+- Save processed data to new files with "_cleaned" appended to the original filenames

 ## Usage